Do you know anyone who is looking for help with their addictions and mental health?

 2. Drop-in Centers: These are organizations that are generally run by people with mental health conditions for their peers.
 Drop-in centers may organize activities such as support groups that can help you or your loved ones.

-4. Local nonprofits: Some may have therapists, psychologists, or psychiatrists who donate their time and agree to see patients for free or at a reduced cost.
+4. Local nonprofits: Some places may have therapists, psychologists, or psychiatrists who donate their time and agree to see patients for free or at a reduced cost.
 Many groups will organize professionals who will donate some time each week to see patients.
 These professionals will meet at drop-in centers or other clinics.

 Financial Help for Your Mental Health